Kickoff: Autonomous feature agents

 This file is git-excluded so it doesn’t end up in commits.

-5. tmux Session
+5. tmux session

 A detached tmux session is created and claude is launched inside it with the KICKOFF.md prompt and pre-approved tool permissions.